 In July of 2002, Headquarters, Air Force Officer Accession and Training Schools approved the establishment and activation of a new unit at Chandler High School under the direction of Lt Colonel Gary D. Jones.

 The unit has been designated as a Distinguished Unit 14 consecutive times, to include the coveted "With Merit" designation in all four eligible years.
-Both LtCol Jones and MSgt Goodson have earned the AFJROTC Outstanding Instructor Award, With Merit.
+Both LtCol Jones and MSgt Goodson have earned the AFJROTC Outstanding Instructor Award, With Merit multiple times.

 The unit's emblem is the “Mach II Wolf,” the unofficial emblem of the 8th Fighter Wing, Kunsan Air Force Base, Korea, home of the feared “Wolfpack” F-16 jet fighters.
 The wolf’s head has a yellow eye (no pupil), gray muzzle, white teeth, red tongue, and black fur displayed horizontally.
 An imaginary line should pass through the nose and third curl below the ear.